box-products/handbook/international-travel-guide.md

 - Ensure your devices are charged up and turned on.
 Customs may balk at a bricked phone or laptop.
 - Common questions:
 - Purpose of your visit?
 Here for a business meeting in Dallas
 - Here to do work?
 Nope!
-Here on business, meeting with Box Products.
+Here on business, meeting with SALT Insure.
 - Where are you staying?
 Hampton Inn & Suites Colleyville DFW West 5300 State Hwy 121, Colleyville, TX 76034 +1 817 318 5000.

 - Be straighforward and truthful.
 You're legit!
 No need to be cagey or misleading.